Tyler Skaggs: Draft and minor leagues (2009–2012)

-2012–2013
+Arizona Diamondbacks (2012–2013)

 The Diamondbacks called Skaggs up to the major leagues on August 21, 2012, to start the first game of a same-day doubleheader against the Miami Marlins.
 He made his MLB debut the next day, giving up two runs in 6 1/3 innings in a 3–2 win against the Marlins.
 Skaggs stayed with the Diamondbacks until he was shut down for the season on September 24, following three consecutive poor outings and a drop in his fastball's velocity.
 He went 1–3 in his major league rookie season, with a 5.83 ERA in six starts.

 Going into the 2013 season, MLB.com named Skaggs the 10th overall MLB prospect, and the highest-rated prospect in the Diamondbacks organization.
 He entered spring training a contender with Patrick Corbin and Randall Delgado for the final spot in the Diamondbacks' starting rotation, but was ultimately optioned to the Aces before the start of the season.
 He spent most of the 2013 season with the Aces, but made one appearance with Visalia, where he recorded eight strikeouts.
 Skaggs also made seven major league starts with the Diamondbacks, ending the season with a 2–3 record and a 5.12 ERA.
 During this time, Skaggs also struggled with opioid abuse, which he disclosed to his family after the 2013 season.
 After this disclosure, he ceased his Percocet consumption cold turkey.